-While most summer camp activities are outdoors, campers will occasionally be in enclosed spaces, such as during meal times, sleeping, or even indoor group projects.
+Most summer camp activities are outdoors.
+However, campers will occasionally be in enclosed spaces, such as during meal times, sleeping, or even indoor group projects.
 During these times, COVID-19 transmission could be a risk.

 It’s important to keep both staff and campers safe from infection to avoid illness, spreading the virus to family or friends when returning home, and also camp shutdowns.

 Customizing your structure to maximize air flow is important for preventing virus contraction.
 WeatherPort Shelter Systems™ offers fabric structures that can have open-wall designs as well as windows to let air in.
 We also offer HVAC systems that can attach to your structures to increase air circulation.

 It may also be beneficial to limit the number of campers and staff in each structure to a safe amount to prevent crowding.
 WeatherPort has customizable options to make your buildings longer to maximize interior space by attaching additional buildings to existing structures.
 This allows ample separation between beds, tables and more to increase the social distance between staff and campers.